maxfrenzel/SampleVAE/README.md

 tool.generate(out_file='generated.wav')
 ```

 To encode one or multiple files, pass the filenames as a list of strings to the `audio_files` parameter.
 If the parameter `weights` is not specified, the resulting embeddings will be averaged over before decoding into a single audio file.
 Alternatively, a list of numbers can be passed to `weights` to set the respective weights of each input sample in the average.
-Note that in the current version, the weights get normalised and negative weights might lead to undesired results or crashes.
-Might want to change that in the future to allow for more interesting vector arithmetic with the embeddings.
+By default, the weights get normalised.
 E.g. the following code combines an example kick and snare, with a 1:2 ratio:

 ```
 tool.generate(out_file='generated.wav', audio_files=['/Users/Shared/Maschine 2 Library/Samples/Drums/Kick/Kick Accent 1.wav','/Users/Shared/Decoded Forms Library/Samples/Drums/Snare/Snare Anodyne 3.wav'], weigths=[1,2])
 ```

+Weight normalisation can be turned off by passing `normalize_weights=False`.
+This allows for arbitrary vector arithmetic with the embedding vectors, e.g. using a negative weight to subtract one vector from another.

 Additionally the `variance` parameter (default: 0) can be used to add some Gaussian noise before decoding, to add random variation to the samples.